 - Fifth-level headings should be in italics, at the beginning of a paragraph.
 The text follows immediately after a full stop (full point) or other punctuation mark.

 Tables and figures: Indicate in the text where the tables and figures should appear, for example by inserting [Table 1 near here].
-The actual tables should be supplied either at the end of the text or in a separate file.
-The actual figures should be supplied as separate files.
-The journal Editor’s preference will be detailed in the Instructions for Authors or in the guidance on the submission system.
+You should supply the actual tables either at the end of the text or in a separate file and the actual figures as separate files.
+You can find details of the journal Editor’s preference in the Instructions for Authors or in the guidance on the submission system.
 Ensure you have permission to use any tables or figures you are reproducing from another source.

 Running heads and received dates are not required when submitting a manuscript for review; they will be added during the production process.

 Spelling and punctuation: Each journal will have a preference for spelling and punctuation, which is detailed in the Instructions for Authors.
-Please ensure whichever spelling and punctuation style you use is applied consistently.
+Please ensure whichever spelling and punctuation style you use, you apply consistently.